Auditions

 If you are auditioning for a musical, you will be asked to perform a song of your choice as well as participating in a group dance audition.
 You will need to provide sheet music for the accompanist at the audition.
 Choose a song that showcases your voice.
 Read the audition notice carefully to see if there is a particular style of song requested by the director.
 DCP offers musical theatre audition workshops, which are a great way to prepare for auditions!

 Update your resume and headshot.
 Your resume should include your theatre and/or performance experience, if any.
 If you have special skills or training that is relevant to theatre, please list on the resume.
 Your headshot does not need to be professional; however, it is suggested that it be a recent photograph.
-Attach the headshot to the back of the resume and bring to auditions.

 Pre-register for the audition if instructed to do so.